I Thought A Body Care Routine Was Pointless, Until I Discovered This £13 Lotion

 Like everything Inkey, the products aren’t perfumed, nor are they housed in luxe tubs or pretty glass jars.
 If you want your body care to double up as a spa experience in the comfort of your bathroom, these aren’t for you.
 But if you want fuss-free, functional skincare that does exactly what it says on the tin — and won't leave you out of pocket — you aren’t going to be disappointed.

-The Inkey List’s PHA Exfoliating and Hydrating Body Water Cream, £13, and Glycolic Acid Exfoliating Stick, £15, are available from the brand’s website now.
+The Inkey List’s PHA Exfoliating and Hydrating Body Water Cream, $28, and Glycolic Acid Exfoliating Stick, $32, are available on ASOS now.